redis/redis-doc/topics/streams-intro.md

 A difference between streams and other Redis data structures is that when the other data structures have no longer elements, as a side effect of calling commands that remove elements, the key itself will be removed.
 So for instance, a sorted set will be completely removed when a call to **ZREM** will remove the last element in the sorted set.
 Streams instead are allowed to stay at zero elements, both as a result of using a **MAXLEN** option with a count of zero (**XADD** and **XTRIM** commands), or because **XDEL** was called.

 The reason why such an asymmetry exists is because Streams may have associated consumer groups, and we do not want to lose the state that the consumer groups define just because there are no longer items inside the stream.
 Currently the stream is not deleted even when it has no associated consumer groups, but this may change in the future.

+## Total latency of consuming a message

+Non blocking stream commands like XRANGE and XREAD or XREADGROUP without the BLOCK option are server synchronously like any other Redis command, so to discuss latency of such commands is meaningless: more interesting is to check the time complexity of the commands in the Redis documentation.
+It should be enough to say that stream commands are at least as fast as sorted set commands when extracting ranges, and that `XADD` is very fast and can easily insert from half million to one million of items per second in an average machine if pipelining is used.

+However latency becomes an interesting parameter if we want to understand the delay of processing the message, in the context of blocking consumers in a consumer group, from the moment the message is produced via `XADD`, to the moment the message is obtained by the consumer because `XREADGROUP` returned with the message.

+In order to check this latency characteristics a test was performed using multiple instances of Ruby programs pushing messages having as an additional field the computer millisecond time, and Ruby programs reading the messages from the consumer group and processing them.
+The message processing step consisted in comparing the current computer time with the message timestamp, in order to understand the total latecy.

+Such programs were not optimized and were executed in a small two core instance also running Redis, in order to try to provide the latency figures you could expect in non optimal conditions.
+Messages were produced at a rate of 10k per second, with ten simultaneous consumers consuming and acknowledging the messages from the same Redis stream and consumer group.

+Results obtained: